The Multiple Mind-Blowing Benefits of Playing Piano

 Mental Health Benefits

-Music has Charms to Soothe a Savage Breast
+Music has Charms to Soothe a Savage Beast

 While we’re on the subject of health benefits, we don’t want to forget that mental health is as important as keeping our bodies flexible and coordinated.
 Music is soothing and healing, even to an ailing elephant in Thailand (above).